Are Self-Driving Features Bringing More Danger?

 About the Author

 Cristen Bartus practices personal injury law in North Carolina at the Law Offices of James Scott Farrin.
-She is a member of North Carolina Advocates for Justice, has performed Pro Bono work for the Southern Coalition for Social Justice, and volunteered with Partners for Youth Opportunity.
-Before joining the Law Offices of James Scott Farrin, Cristen worked in regulatory affairs researching proper compliance by insurers.
+She is a member of North Carolina Advocates for Justice, has performed pro bono work for the Southern Coalition for Social Justice, and has volunteered with Partners for Youth Opportunity.
+Before joining the firm, Cristen worked in regulatory affairs researching proper compliance by insurers.
 She also reviewed consumer complaints and conducted research for cases under the Consumer Sales Practices Act.

 ×